kubeovn/docs/docs/advance/with-ovn-ic.en.md

 - `gw-nodes`: The name of the nodes in the cluster interconnection that takes on the work of the gateways, separated by commas.
 - `auto-route`: Whether to automatically publish and learn routes.

+**Note:** To ensure the correct operation, the ConfigMap `ovn-ic-config` is not allowed to be modified.
+If any parameter needs to be changed, please delete this ConfigMap, modify it and then apply it again.

 Check if the interconnected logical switch `ts` has been established in the `ovn-ic` container with the following command：

 ```bash